-Fairfax Water also uses ozone as another disinfectant.
+Fairfax Water and the Loudoun Water Trap Rock Water Treatment Facility also use ozone as another disinfectant.
 Ozone reduces the amount of chlorine needed to treat the water, offers additional barriers against water borne pathogens and produces better tasting water.
 Orthophosphate is also added to the water to help coat the pipes and reduce the ability of the lead to leach out.